 Power failures, network fluctuations, under- or overvoltage … these are all real dangers that every network is exposed to on a daily basis.
 The resulting problems in the home are annoying.
 In the corporate sector or even in critical infrastructures, they can even have catastrophic consequences.
+To prevent this, 3-phase UPS systems are used.
+These ensure a smooth supply in networks with heavy power loads.

 The abbreviation UPS stands for uninterruptible power supply.
 UPS systems are therefore devices that guarantee a permanent and fail-safe power supply.
 They ensure an even power distribution and in the event of a failure, they bridge this with the help of an integrated battery.
 They therefore act like an emergency power system, but work with shorter switching times.